of our total pulp and paper purchased in 2018 was responsibly sourced*

-As well as focusing on deforestation and virgin fibre, our category-specific requirements for pulp and paper, developed in conjunction with our partner The Forest Trust (TFT), require:
+As well as focusing on deforestation and virgin fiber, our category-specific requirements for pulp and paper, developed in conjunction with our partner Earthworm Foundation, require:

-- Adherence with local and national regulations and laws;
+- Adherence to local and national regulations and laws.

 - No development on peat, regardless of depth.

-Our Responsible Sourcing Guideline reinforces our specific commitments on deforestation and forest stewardship, rural development and water stewardship.
+Our Responsible Sourcing Standard (pdf, 2Mb) reinforces our specific commitments on deforestation and forest stewardship, rural development and water stewardship.

-We also use Forest Stewardship Council (FSC) accreditation to demonstrate compliance.
-The FSC is an international non-governmental organisation (NGO) dedicated to promoting responsible management of the world’s forests, and best meets Nestlé’s criteria for credible certification.
+We also use Forest Stewardship Council (FSC) accreditation as a tool to demonstrate compliance.
+The FSC is an international NGO dedicated to promoting responsible management of the world’s forests, and best meets Nestlé’s criteria for credible certification.

 Deforestation and biodiversity loss